14 Best Beaches near Mystic, CT

 4. Esker Point Beach, Groton

-A quick, seven-minute drive will get you to the public Esker Point Beach in Groton.
+A quick, seven-minute drive will get you to the public Esker Point Beach, near the interesting attractions found in Groton.
 Although this beach also lies outside the Mystic lines, it's close enough (just over three miles) to visit easily.
 It boasts a boat launch, grassy picnic area, concession stand, and grills.
 Parking is free.

-In addition to the sand (which is quite rocky in parts), visitors can enjoy six volleyball courts (bring your own ball) and amenities, including outdoor showers and restrooms.
+In addition to the sand (which is quite rocky in parts), visitors can enjoy six volleyball courts (bring your own ball) and amenities, including outdoor showers and restrooms at this pretty beach near Mystic.

 Another bonus: Esker Point Beach allows dogs.